 This is the last point on our list for renting.
 Put simply, not your house, not your worry(ies).
 People who own properties typically need to keep a close eye on their property value on a quarter-yearly, if not yearly basis.
 Just because a real estate’s value does not fluctuate by the hour or the day, it doesn’t make them any less impervious to the effects of price fluctuations.
 Besides, we talked about inflation and housing prices soaring through the roof in the beginning.
 So there.

 Renting a property simply means you’re only living there for a brief period of time.
 Everything else is secondary.
 Suppose the area you’re living in suddenly blooms in the property market overnight, and your landlord wants to bump up the rental price.
-In that case, you might have a reason to worry.
+In that case, you might have a reason to worry about the housing costs.
 Or perhaps your area has suddenly turned into a high crime rate area, your quality of life might take a dip.
 But neither of these concerns the property value, not unless you’re renting-to-own or looking to resell.
-We rest our case.

 We’ve talked a great deal about renting and highlighted some of its merits and demerits in the process.
 Indeed buying a property can’t be that all bad, right?
 Not at all.
 While buying a house is a chore and an awfully long uphill battle at that, it does have its own merits for sure.